-An officer and committee member of both the Pennsylvania and Maryland associations of non-profit homes for the aging, Malin also has served on the board of directors of a newer organization, the National Association of Lutheran Ministries with the Aging.
+An officer and committee member of both the Pennsylvania and

+Maryland associations of nonprofit homes for the aging, Malin served on the board of directors of a newer organization, the National Association of Lutheran Ministries with the Aging, and with a successor organization, the Association of Lutheran Social Ministry Organizations.
 In the 1994 reorganization, Malin was named senior vice president for all agency programs.